alialkhatib/alialkhatib.github.io/_drafts/2019-06-17-digital-forestry.md

 layout: post
 ---

 I've been reading about trees and forestry lately, and something about this story James Scott tells in his book _Seeing Like a State_ has me thinking a lot about online advertising (and, more generally, the design of sociotechnical systems).
 It's a story about the exploitation of a complex resource and the delayed, but ultimately devastating, toll that this exploitation took.
+But more substantively it's about the reductive functions we use to make sense of the world, and how those functions become dangerous when we let them run our lives.

 At the turn of the 18th century, people in Europe were desperate for timber.
 They were harvesting vast tracts of forests to meet a demand that seemingly couldn't be satisfied, and after some time people began to realize that there was no way this could keep going.
 So people became experts at estimating how much timber a forest could yield without irreparably harming the forest, starting by doing things like figuring out a tree's productivity from its size, or sampling a plot of a forest to infer the whole forest's capacity.